You can choose between three Medical plans:

 Yes.
 All three Medical plan options offer access to Virtual Visits through UnitedHealthcare.

 Each Medical plan option has Prescription Drug coverage.
 Each plan offers a flat dollar copay for generic medication.
 Brand and Non-Preferred medication will be subject to coinsurance.
-If you enroll in an HDHP plan you will be required to meet your deductible before the copay or coinsurance will apply.
+If you enroll in the Premium or Basic HSA plan, you will be required to meet your deductible before the copay or coinsurance will apply.

 To look up drug costs and find a pharmacy, click here.